utkarshp21/STIT-Engineer/README.md

 # STIT PROGRAMMING CHALLENGE

-Heroku Working Application Link - https://eastvillage1.herokuapp.com/
+Working Application Link - https://eastvillage1.herokuapp.com/ (Heroku servers are slow, will take some time for intial loading)

 Steps to setup application: